osaisacson/tillsammans/README.md

 git add .
-git commit -m "commit message" git push (you'll be prompted to set the upstream branch, use the given suggestion) (repeat above until happy and glowing), then: go to https://github.com/osaisacson/tillsammans and make a PR (just press the pretty obvious button called 'Compare & pull request') doublecheck that it is from your branch to the master branch
+git commit -m "commit message" git push (you'll be prompted to set the upstream branch, use the given suggestion) (repeat above until happy), then: go to https://github.com/osaisacson/tillsammans and make a PR (just press the pretty obvious button called 'Compare & pull request') doublecheck that it is from your branch to the master branch

 ```

 Done!
-Let someone know that you've done changes that they can merge, or do the merge yourself (see steps in the Build build buldin section below).
+Let someone know that you've done changes that they can merge, or do the merge yourself (see steps in the 'Building' section below).

-### Build, build, buildin.
+### Building

 This is for the person who will be approving that the changes you made above should indeed be merged into the main project.
-Best practice is that someone other than you merge it, but hey, live your dream.
+Best practice is that someone other than you merge it.
+Four eyes are better than two.

 1. Go to https://github.com/osaisacson/tillsammans